 What is the currency in Greece?

-The currency in Greece is the euro.
-If you’re planning a trip to the fabulous destination of Greece, this guide explains everything you need to know.
+If you’re planning a trip to the fabulous destination of Greece, this guide explains everything you need to know about the currency in this country.
 Wondering about what currency Greece uses and if you can pay by card here?
 We’ve got it covered for you.

 Currency in Greece

 Today, as one of the 20 countries that use euros, it’s very easy to buy currency for a holiday in Greece.
-If you want to secure a good rate for your travels, you can buy your euros in advance Order now for delivery to your home, or for collection at a store near you.
+If you want to secure a good rate for your travels, you can buy your euros in advance or check the most up-to-date British pound to euro exchange rate.

 What was the currency in Greece before the euro?